udo-munk/Pico-Eval-Board-80/README.md

 	cmake -G "Unix Makefiles" ..
 	make

+This machine can be used with Pico and Pico W boards, it is setup for a Pico board.
+To setup for a Pico W comment/uncomment the lines in CMakeLists.txt.
+A Pico W tries to connect to WiFi and if that worked tries to get date/time via NTP over the WiFi connection.
+The date/time is used to set the system clock then.

 This device also can be used with a Pi Pico 2 RP2350 board, then build with:

 	cd Pico-Eval-Board-80/srcsim